 For feng shui purposes, you need only the compass reading of your front door, not your back door.
 The front door is the where the energy nourishment, or Chi, enters the home.
 The back door is a consideration when placing feng shui cures or furniture inside the home, but this is not related to the door's compass direction.

 When measuring compass direction, use the original front door, or main entry, of the home.
 Do not use a secondary entry, such as a side door or garage service door, even if that's the door you go in and out of most often.

-More often than not your compass readings will vary because of the interference of electromagnetic fields.
-If there is a strong presence of iron and steel objects close to you, as in the main door hardware, for example, or if you are wearing a heavy metal watch or a belt with ornate metal work, this will disturb the compass reading.
-Best to take off your watch and your belt, as well as move away a bit from the front door in order to ensure a more accurate compass reading.
+To get the most accurate feng shui compass direction, you need to take several readings.
+This is because your compass readings may vary due to interference of electromagnetic fields.
+If there is a strong presence of iron or steel objects close to you, such as in the main door hardware, or if you are wearing a metal watch, belt, or jewelry, this can distort the compass reading.

 Therefore, it is best to remove your watch, belt, and jewelry and to move away from the front door to ensure more accurate results.

 To help compensate for unavoidable discrepancies in compass readings, it's also best to take readings in a few different locations, then calculate an average of the compass directions.

 Take the first reading while inside the home looking out, facing directly through the front door.
 Take another reading while standing inside the door, again facing straight out, as though your body is the front door.
 Take a few more readings from inside and outside the house, always facing the same direction as the front door.